 Episode VIII title and release date

-It's been confirmed that all of the original cast members (bar Harrison Ford) will be making a return.
+It's been confirmed that all of the original cast members (barring Harrison Ford) will be making a return.
 Joining them this time is Benicio Del Toro, Laura Dern, and newcomer Kelly Marie Tran.

-Episode VIII: what we know of the story so far
+Episode 8: what we know of the story so far

 Little is known about what VIII's story will hold, but we do know that it will pick up straight after The Force Awakens, with Rey having discovered Luke Skywalker's whereabouts, as confirmed by the teaser trailer.